On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Divisible statistics with estimated parameters

-The components of $\btheta$ live in ${\mathcal L}_2(\mutheta)$, thus, the asymptotic representation in \eqref{eqn:linearize_g} can also be applied to the left-hand side of the estimating equations in \eqref{eqn:general_est_eq}.
+\sara{ \begin{proof} The components of $\btheta$ belong to ${\mathcal L}_2(\mutheta)$; thus, the asymptotic representation in \eqref{eqn:linearize_g00} can also be applied to the left-hand side of the estimating equations in \eqref{eqn:general_est_eq}.
 By equating the resulting expansion to zero, we obtain,

-and substituting the right-hand side of this equality into \eqref{eqn:linearize_g} gives
+and substituting the right-hand side of this equality into \eqref{eqn:linearize_g00} gives \eqref{eqn:proj1}.

-The leading term of the right-hand side involves values of $\vtheta$ at two functions, $\gtheta$ and $\btheta$.
-However, it is more natural and fruitful to view it as the value of $\vtheta$ at one function, $\Pi \gtheta$, so that